AlexvZyl/.dotfiles/.github/README.md

 ## Installation

 To install everything, simply copy and paste this into the terminal.
+Reboot after the scripts is done.

 ```bash
 sudo pacman -S git